ccrma/chugins/DbLiCKLFO/readme.md

 DbLiCKLFO is a chugin that implements [LiCK's](https://github.com/heuermh/lick/tree/master/lick/lfo) LFO chugen's natively.

-LiCK's LFO is a linear combination of eight oscillators:
+LiCK's LFO is a linear combination of eight oscillators.
+In this implementation only those oscillators with non-zero weights are actually evaluated.
+Convenience methods are provided in the common case where only one oscillator is required.
+The chugin also supports

 * saw
 * sine